 Upon the resignation, permanent absence, or incapacity of the Vice President, the President Pro Tempore of the Senate shall become Vice President.

-Upon the resignation, permanent absence, or incapacity of the President Pro Tempore of the Senate, the Senate Parliamentarian shall become the President Pro Tempore.
+Upon the resignation, permanent absence, or incapacity of the President Pro Tempore of the Senate, the Speaker of the Senate shall become the President Pro Tempore.

 Upon the resignation, permanent absence, or incapacity of the aforementioned members of ASUW, the following order of offices shall assume the executive responsibilities until a special election within the senate will be held to fill the open position with current senators;

-Senate Sergeant at Arms

-Senate Marshal
+Senate Clerk

-hief of Staff
+Chief of Staff

 Chief of Legislative Affairs

 Any further line of succession may be outlined by the President and approved by the ASUW Senate within the first four (4) senate meetings of that ASUW Administration.